 a.
 Heat up a tempering pan.
 Add in oil and add in finely chopped onions.
 Fry them until they start to brown.
 Saute in between to ensure uniform frying.

 b.
-Add this seasoning to the curry and mix well.
+Add this tempering to the curry and mix well.
 Then allow the curry to simmer for a minute so that the seasoning gets infused into the gravy.

 c.
 Then remove the curry from heat and it is ready to be served along with rice.

-10. Mustard-curry leaves seasoning: If you haven't added caramelized onions to the curry & want a simple mustard-curry leaves seasoning then remove the curry from heat once the rawness of the masala goes off. (in step 7) Then to season it, heat a tempering pan, add in oil, mustard seeds.
+10. Mustard-curry leaves seasoning: If you haven't added caramelized onions to the curry & want a simple mustard-curry leaves seasoning then remove the curry from heat once the rawness of the masala goes off. (in step 7) Then to season it by heating oil in a tempering pan, add in mustard seeds.
 Once mustard seeds start popping, add in curry leaves and let them sizzle for few seconds.
-Add the seasoning to the curry and mix well.
+Add this tempering to the curry and mix well.
 Serve the curry hot with rice.

 You can cook potatoes, green peas either in a pressure cooker or in a cooking vessel.